Flash-Git/Arca/README.md

 # ARCA - The Ethereum Trading Platform
 ##### [Ethereum ÐApp live on the Rinkeby and Goerli testnets](https://etharca.com)

-Arca lets anyone open a trading box with any other Ethereum address and safely trade multiple different tokens at a time dicrectly from your wallet.
+Arca lets anyone open a trading box with any other Ethereum address and safely trade multiple different tokens at a time directly from your wallet.
 Currently supports both ERC20 and ERC721 tokens.
 ___